zhou-pz/PIsomap/README.md

 #### Requirements

- - GCC 7 or later (tested with up to 11) or LLVM/clang 6 or later
+ - GCC 7 or later (tested with up to 14) or LLVM/clang 10 or later
    (tested with up to 19).
-The default is to use clang because it performs better. clang 9 doesn't support libOTe, so you need to deactivate its use for these compilers (see the next section).
+The default is to use clang because it performs better.
  - For protocols using oblivious transfer, libOTe with [the necessary patches](https://github.com/mkskeller/softspoken-implementation) but without SimplestOT.
 The easiest way is to run `make libote`,